NXT Vengeance Day (2024)

 The 2024 NXT Vengeance Day was a professional wrestling event produced by WWE.
 It was the fourth annual Vengeance Day event held for the promotion's developmental brand NXT, and the 12th Vengeance overall.
-The event took place on Sunday, February 4, 2024, at the F&M Bank Arena in Clarksville, Tennessee, marking NXT's first livestreaming event to be held in Tennessee, and aired via WWE's livestreaming platforms.
+The event took place on February 4, 2024, at the F&M Bank Arena in Clarksville, Tennessee, marking NXT's first livestreaming event to be held in Tennessee, and aired via WWE's livestreaming platforms.

 Six matches were contested at the event.
 In the main event, Ilja Dragunov defeated Trick Williams to retain the NXT Championship.
 In other prominent matches, Baron Corbin and Bron Breakker defeated Carmelo Hayes and Trick Williams to win the Men's Dusty Rhodes Tag Team Classic, which was the opening bout, and Lyra Valkyria defeated Roxanne Perez and Lola Vice to retain the NXT Women's Championship; this started as a singles match between Valkyria and Perez, however, midway through the match, Vice cashed in her Breakout Tournament contract, converting it into a triple threat match.